MvvmCross/MvvmCross/MvvmCross.Forms/readme.txt

 - Core project -
 1. Add an App class to the root folder (See Core/App.cs.pp in sample files).
 2. Add a ViewModels folder to the root of the project and add at least one ViewModel class to this folder (See Core/HomeViewModel.cs.pp in sample files).
-3. Add a ViewModel class called MainViewModel to the ViewModels folder that inherits from MvxViewModel (you probably won't add code to this ViewModel but it is required at the moment).

 - Xamarin.Forms UI project -